 But after a month there will be 2000 worms; they will demand 2kg of kitchen waste every day.

-And after a year, those starving worms will be demanding a ton or more of food every day; that is a lot of potato peels, rotten apples and mouldy-pumpkin.
+And after a year those ravenous worms will be demanding a ton or more of food every day; that's a lot of potato peels, rotten apples and mouldy pumpkin.

 Starting a worm farm is actually not a big deal but collecting enough food will keep your imagination stretched; we will talk more about that lower down.

-What you need is two large containers; those old fashioned concrete laundry tubs would be perfect, but I have located several old fibreglass molds that are no longer in use at a local business.
-They are about a metre square, by 500 cm deep, divided into two chambers.
-Each has a waste plug so that you can drain off the liquid-manure.
+What you need is two large containers; those old-fashioned concrete laundry tubs would be perfect but I have located several old fibreglass moulds that are no longer in use at a local business.
+They are about a metre square by 500 cm deep, divided into two chambers.
+Each has a waste plug so that you can drain off the liquid manure.

-Make sure you leave the plug out, or they will drown if too much water accumulates; cut off that pipe stub as short as possible, just long enough so that it protrudes through the plastic ring bolt.
-You want the whole structure to be as near to the ground as possible.
+Make sure you leave the plug out or they will drown if too much water accumulates; cut off that pipe stub as short as possible, just long enough so that it protrudes through the plastic ring bolt.
+You want the whole structure to be as near to the ground.

 Here is a bit of worm farm DIY.
 Having found your containers, using a hole-saw, drill an aperture in each half the size of a common waste fitting.
 Mine were about 50mm at a glance.